 And I’m once again reminding you about the design.
-If it’s outdated, and out of place, your visitors will probably want to leave.
+Your visitors will probably want to leave if it’s outdated and out of place.
 Not only because you lost their interest but also their trust.

 5. Use social proof

 Find some space for social proof.
 Customers love to read others’ testimonies and opinions.
-The online recommendation is crucial in customers’ process of decision-making.
+Online recommendation is crucial in customers’ process of decision-making.

 Post a few testimonials that will point out specific elements of your offer.
 Simply writing “XYZ is great” is not enough.

-“I have a small business and have been struggling with reaching my target audience.
-XYZ improved my SEO, and now my schedule is constantly full” is a way more convincing testimony.
+“I have a small business and have struggled to reach my target audience.
+XYZ improved my SEO, and now my schedule is constantly full” is a more convincing testimony.

 6. Don’t forget about a strong call to action

 The call to action (CTA) button is your way of telling the visitor what to do next.
-This is the most important part of every landing page.
+This is the most essential part of every landing page.

-With every other element of the page, you’re preparing the visitor to actually click it, and… convert.
+With every other page element, you’re preparing the visitor to click it, and… convert.

 The CTA button should be big and in a contrasting color.
 However, avoid red since it’s usually associated with danger or designated for decline or exit buttons.
 Green is a good choice, but don’t force it if it clashes with the overall color palette of the design.

 Place the CTA under the text.
-It’s the most common and logical flow that the visitors are used to.
+The visitors are used to the most common and logical flow.
 Don’t try to change their habits.

 7. Last but not least – responsive web design